 “I don’t know,” Lucy replied nervously, “But maybe we shouldn’t go.
 It could be dangerous.”

 “Oh, come on Lucy!”
 Daisy chortled, “It can’t be that bad of a place!”

 She grabbed on to Lucy’s shoulder.
-“Think about it…” she whispered, “Millions of other gamers just like us right outside our very game, can you imagine it?”
+“Think about it…” she whispered, “Millions of other characters just like us right outside our very game, can you imagine it?”

-Lucy looked at her sister, and then stared into the dark tunnel that leads out of her home and into a world full of unknown and doubt.
+Lucy looked at her friend, and then stared into the dark tunnel.
+A tunnel that lead out of her home and into a world full of unknown and doubt.
+It was forbidden by her kingdom to ever enter through the tunnel.
 She had never thought of leaving a place that she felt she didn’t belong in.
 All those years of being treated like an outcast by her peers, laughed at for having the only power in her world that no one else had.

 “I….” she started, and then sadly sighed.

 Lucy looked at her sister.
 She saw her as the big hope in her whole life, yet Lucy felt she was being distant with her as well as the rest.